Character page for the 2013 television series Dracula.

 - Eternal Sexual Freedom: Despite living in the Victorian Era, she seduces Grayson without any particular regard for social norms, and doesn't seem to suffer any consequences for it either.

-- Killed Off for Real: Possibly, she's stabbed but Dracula feeds on her not long after.
+- Uncertain Doom: She's stabbed, but Dracula feeds on her not long after.
 She good chance she was turned.
-However with the series ending on a cliffhanger, we'll never know.

 A gauche journalist who's desperate to climb the ranks of aristocracy.